 RID files should be standalone DGN files free of any reference files.

-RID Files should be submitted in a compressed (ZIP file named XXXXXX_Rid_File.zip).
+RID Files should be submitted in a compressed (ZIP file named XXXXXX_Rid_File_20XX-MM-DD.zip).

-Any files generated in design not specifically listed in this document but considered useful for construction should be included in the RID submittal according to the RID Files and Naming Conventions, clearly defined in the Project Data Summary and placed in the Misc folder.
+Any files generated in design not specifically listed in this document but considered useful for construction should be included in the RID submittal clearly defined in the Project Data Summary and placed in the Misc Section.

 For any questions and clarification regarding this matter, please contact MDOT’s Design Services Section.